mohammadalnajar/React-Project/README.md

     STRIPE_CANCEL_URL='http://localhost:3000'

    ```
-6. In your mongoDB Atlas create a database called react-project ***(don't forget to
+4. In your mongoDB Atlas create a database called react-project ***(don't forget to
    include the database name in the mongodb_url)***
-7. Create collection and name it as `Devices`
+5. Create collection and name it as `Devices`
-8. Import the `ExampleDevices.json` into your `Devices` collection.
+6. Import the `ExampleDevices.json` into your `Devices` collection.
-9. Go back to your terminal and run `cd ../` to go to the root folder.
-10. Finally lunch the app by running => `npm run dev`
+7. Finally lunch the app by running => `npm run dev`

 ### And that's it, the app now should run successfully on your machine.
 ____